website

 5. Sperm production

-Find more information on the benefits of, and the importance of testosterone here, including Part II of our Podcast mini-series on the benefits of healthy testosterone levels in men.
+Find the full benefits of, and the importance of testosterone here, including Part II of our Podcast mini-series on the benefits of healthy testosterone levels in men.

 • 95% produced in the testicles.